Astronaut training: China

-Although official detail of the selection process for the Shenzhou program is not available, what is known is that candidates are chosen by the Chinese National Space Administration from the Chinese air force and must be between 25 and 30 years of age, with a minimum of 800 hours flying time, and a degree-level education.
+Although official details of the selection process for the Shenzhou program are not available, what is known is that candidates are chosen by the Chinese National Space Administration from the Chinese air force and must be between 25 and 30 years of age, with a minimum of 800 hours flying time, and a degree-level education.
 Candidates must be between 160 cm and 172 cm in height, and between 50 kg and 70 kg in weight.

 For China's Shenzhou astronauts, training begins with a year-long program of education in the basics of spaceflight.
 During this period, candidates are also introduced to human physiology and psychology.
 The second phase of training, lasting nearly 3 years involves extensive training in piloting the Shenzhou vehicle in nominal and emergency modes.
 The third and final stage of training is mission specific training, and lasts approximately 10 months.
 During this phase of training, astronauts are trained in the high fidelity Shenzhou trainer, as well as the Neutral Buoyancy Facility located at the Astronaut Center of China (ACC), in Beijing.
 As well as time spent in the Neutral Buoyancy Facility (NBF), training for EVA takes place in a high vacuum, low temperature chamber that simulates the environmental conditions of space.
 At all stages of training, astronauts undergo physical conditioning, including time in a human centrifuge located at the ACC, and a program of micro gravity flights, carried out in Russia.

 India

 The Indian human space flight program still awaits a formal go ahead.
-Once cleared the mission is expected to take two Indians in a Soyuz-type orbital vehicle into low Earth orbit.
+Once cleared, the mission is expected to take two Indians in a Soyuz-type orbital vehicle into low Earth orbit.
 The training for these astronauts should be based on the lessons learned from training India's only Cosmonaut Wing Commander Rakesh Sharma (See Salyut-7 1984) and through India's international co-operation with NASA and Roscosmos.
-This would allow India to gain insights from their rich experiences in human spaceflight.
-There also lies a possibility that India may go proceed through its human spaceflight program individually, necessitating the Indian Space Research Organisation (ISRO) to develop its own training program.
-For astronaut training, India is deciding a place which is at a distance of 8 to 10 km from Kempegowda international airport.
-This land is under the ownership of ISRO.
-Astronaut training and biomedical engineering centers will be built on it.
-Though India's first man mission training will take place in USA or in Russia, this place can be used for future training.
-Moreover, center will have chambers for radiation regulation, thermal cycling and centrifugal for the acceleration training.
+India may proceed with its human spaceflight program on its own, which would require the Indian Space Research Organisation (ISRO) to develop its own training program.
+India plans to build an astronaut training facility and biomedical engineering centre 8 to 10 kilometres from Kempegowda International Airport.
+This facility will be used for future astronaut training, as training for India's first crewed mission will take place in the US or in Russia.
+The Kempegowda centre will have chambers for radiation regulation, thermal cycling and centrifugal acceleration training.